gmcmillan100/docs/ip-routing-cheatsheet.md

 to a cluster.
 No need to shift fiber from router to router, because it's all "one router."

-Procket is designing to 1 petabit of bandwidth and this will require 2084 Pro/8812's (or equivalents).
+Packet rocket is designing to 1 petabit of bandwidth and this will require 2084 Pro/8812's (or equivalents).